Last Updated: September 30, 2024

 Early Life

-Joseph Fidler Walsh was born in Wichita, Kansas on November 20, 1947.
+Joe Walsh was born Joseph Fidler Walsh on November 20, 1947, in Wichita, Kansas.
 He came from a musical family, as his mother was a classically trained pianist.
 Walsh was adopted by his stepfather at age five after his biological dad was killed in a plane crash.
-The family lived in Columbus, Ohio for many years during his youth.
+The family lived in Columbus, Ohio, for many years during his youth.
 He got his first guitar at age 10 and learned The Ventures' "Walk Don't Run."
-At 12, the family moved to New York City, and later attended Montclair High School where Walsh played oboe in his school band.
-He became part of a popular local band the Nomads and then played in various bands while attending college at Kent State University.
+When Joe was 12, the family moved to New York City, and he later attended Montclair High School, where he played oboe in his school band.
+He became part of a popular local band, the Nomads, and then played in various bands while attending college at Kent State University.
 Walsh majored in English and minored in music and was present during the Kent State massacre in 1970, after which he dropped out of the university.

 Music Career

 After leaving school, Joe Walsh reached a national audience when he became lead guitarist of the James Gang.
 The James Gang opened up for The Who on a European tour and had several minor hits, including "Funk #49," which highlighted his skills as both a singer and a guitarist.
-Walsh left James Gang in 1972 and formed Barnstorm with college friend Joe Vitale and bassist Kenny Passarelli.
+Walsh left the James Gang in 1972 and formed Barnstorm with college friend Joe Vitale and bassist Kenny Passarelli.
 The band stayed together for three years and produced three albums.
-Their last album, 1974's "So What", contained many guest contributions from several members of the Eagles.
-Walsh's producer Bill Szymczyk was also the producer of the Eagles and Szymczyk suggested Walsh join the Eagles.
+Their last album, 1974's "So What," contained many guest contributions from several members of the Eagles.
+Walsh's producer, Bill Szymczyk, was also the producer of the Eagles, and Szymczyk suggested Walsh join the Eagles.

-In 1975, Walsh joined the Eagles as the band's guitarist and keyboard, replacing their founding member Bernie Leadon.
+In 1975, Joe joined the Eagles as the band's guitarist and keyboardist, replacing founding member Bernie Leadon.
 As luck would have it, the first album released by the Eagles after Walsh joined the group was "Hotel California."
-With 32 million copies sold, "Hotel California" became the group's second-best selling album of all time, behind their greatest hits album which sold 42 million copies.
+With 32 million copies sold, "Hotel California" became the group's second-best-selling album of all time, behind their greatest hits album, which sold 42 million copies.
 The singles from the album included "Hotel California" and "Life in the Fast Lane."

-The hard-rocking tune "Life in the Fast Lane" was based around a riff by Walsh and reached No. 11 on the charts.
+The hard-rocking tune "Life in the Fast Lane" was based around a riff by Walsh and reached #11 on the charts.

-The next year, the Eagles released their first compilation album, "Their Greatest Hits (1971-1975)" which became the highest-selling album of the 20th century in the United States.
-Their next album, 1979's "The Long Run" took two years to complete and was considered a disappointing follow up by some critics compared to "Hotel California", but still proved a huge commercial hit for the band.
-The album topped the charts and sold 7 million copies.
+The next year, the Eagles released their first compilation album, "Their Greatest Hits (1971-1975)," which became the highest-selling album of the 20th century in the United States.
+Their next album, 1979's "The Long Run," took two years to complete and was considered a disappointing follow-up by some critics compared to "Hotel California," but it still proved a huge commercial hit for the band.
+The album topped the charts and sold seven million copies.
 Three top ten singles by Walsh received considerable airplay: "Heartache Tonight," The Long Run," and "I Can't Tell You Why."
-The Eagles split up in 1980 and took a fourteen-year hiatus, meanwhile, Walsh went his own separate way entirely.
+The Eagles split up in 1980 and took a fourteen-year hiatus, meanwhile, Joe went his own separate way entirely.

-Walsh had already forged a solo career while part of the Eagles, releasing albums such as "So What," "You Can't Argue with a Sick Mind," and 1978's "But Seriously, Folks…" Following the break up of the Eagles, he continued to release solo albums throughout the eighties although sales never quite met the same level of his earlier successes.
-He released "There Goes the Neighborhood" in 1981 and it peaked at No. 20.
+Walsh had already forged a solo career while part of the Eagles, releasing albums such as "So What," "You Can't Argue with a Sick Mind," and "But Seriously, Folks…" Following the break-up of the Eagles, he continued to release solo albums throughout the eighties, although sales never quite met the same level as his earlier successes.
+He released "There Goes the Neighborhood" in 1981, and it peaked at #20.
 The album spawned just one single, but it went on to become one of Walsh's most popular tunes, "A Life of Illusion."
-In May 1983, Walsh released "You Bought it — You Name It", which was largely negatively reviewed by critics.
+In May 1983, he released "You Bought It — You Name It," which was largely negatively reviewed by critics.
 He released two more albums in the eighties that were deemed commercial disappointments.
-Walsh went on to release four more albums: 1991's "Ordinary Average Guy," "Songs for a Dying Planet" in 1992, "Analog Man" in 2012,' and 2013's "All Night Long: Live in Dallas."
+Walsh went on to release four more albums: 1991's "Ordinary Average Guy," 1992's "Songs for a Dying Planet," 2012's "Analog Man," and 2013's "All Night Long: Live in Dallas."

 (Photo by Kevin Winter/Getty Images)